-2014 Master of Social Science (Couple Counselling).
+2014 Master of Counselling (Couple Counselling).
 Swinburne University of Technology

 2013 Diploma in Clinical Hypnosis.
 Australian Society of Hypnosis